crytic/echidna/README.md

   }
 ```

-Our tool signals each trace in the coverage with:
+Our tool signals each execution trace in the corpus with the following "line marker":
  - `*` if an execution ended with a STOP
  - `r` if an execution ended with a REVERT
- - `o` if an execution ended because it runned out of gas
+ - `o` if an execution ended with an out-of-gas error
- - `e` if an execution ended with any other error (zero division, assertion failure, etc).
+ - `e` if an execution ended with any other error (zero division, assertion failure, etc)

 ### Crash course on Echidna